EliasJRH/EZSweeper/Challenges.md

 3. Once I get the colors, I can filter out the faded edges of the number by removing the lower pixel frequencies to get the most dominate colors for each tile.
 This would either be just the background color, just the grass color or a combination of background and number.
 4. After that, I wrote a small function to determine the nature of the tile, and now we have tile recognition!

+After all this work, I don't forsee any issues that would completely break anything.

 ## Difficult numbers
 I'm lazy and don't want to make a replica of Google minesweeper, but I also need to ensure that the mouse is able to detect every number, even the ones that don't show up very often like 6, 7 and 8.
 However, it's very hard to test for something that happens very rarely that you also can't control.